mik-laj/discovery-api/gen_data/release_notes_md/automl_tables_docs_release_notes.md

 **Beta**

-This product is in a pre-release state and might change or have limited support.
-For more information, see the [ product launch stages ](/products#product-launch-stages) .
+This product is covered by the [ Pre-GA Offerings Terms ](/terms/service- terms#1) of the Google Cloud Platform Terms of Service.
+Pre-GA products may have limited support, and changes to pre-GA products may not be compatible with other pre-GA versions.
+For more information, see the [ launch stage descriptions ](/products#product-launch-stages) .

 You can see the latest product updates for all of Google Cloud on the [ Google Cloud release notes ](/release-notes) page.